Learning Abroad Center

 Faculty & Staff

-This seminar is taught by Dr. Katherine Scheil, a professor in the department of English in the College of Liberal Arts.
+This seminar is taught by Dr. Katherine Scheil, PhD, a professor in the department of English in the College of Liberal Arts.
+Dr Scheil has led this program multiple times previously.

 Program Structure